idris-lang/Idris-dev/docs/parserLibrary/parser.rst

                            OParen => Just 0
                            _ => Nothing)

+Integer value is not really relevant for parenthesis so '0' is used as a default value.
+As before, we can test this out with a function like this:

 .. code-block:: idris

   test2 : String -> Either (ParseError (TokenData ExpressionToken))
                         (Integer, List (TokenData ExpressionToken)) test2 s = parse openParen (fst (lex expressionTokens s))

+We can see below that it correctly parses an open parenthesis and gives an error for anything else:

 .. code-block:: idris